Kanhadadeva: Defeat against Alauddin Khalji

 According to the 16th century Tarikh-i-Firishta, Alauddin sent an army to besiege Jalore in 1305.
 Samantasimha was probably dead by this time, and Kanhaddeva had become the sole ruler of the kingdom.
 The Khalji commander Ain-ul-Mulk Multani convinced Kalhanadeva to visit Delhi and to become an ally of the Khaljis.
 Kanhadadeva visited Delhi, but he was not satisfied with the terms offered to him, and returned to Jalore.
 A few years later, Kanhadadeva heard Alauddin boasting that no Hindu ruler could challenge him.
 This rekindled Kanhadadeva's sense of pride, and he decided to fight with Alauddin, resulting in an invasion of Jalore.
 This narrative is also repeated by the 17th century historian Hajiuddabir.

 The 17th century writer Munhot Nainsi does not mention Kanhadadeva's visit to Delhi, but states that his son Viramadeva stayed at the court of Delhi for some time.
 Once, Alauddin offered to marry his daughter to Viramadeva.
 The Chahamana prince did not want to marry the Khalji princess, but could not openly refuse the offer.
 He asked for Alauddin's permission to return to Jalore, promising to return with a marriage party.
 When he did not return, Alauddin sent a 500,000-strong force to Jalor.
 This force, led by Mudfar (Muzaffar) Khan and Dauda Khan, besieged the Jalor fort for 12 years.

 None of these accounts are historically reliable.
 By 1310, Alauddin had subjugated the kingdoms surrounding Jalore, including Gujarat, Malwa, Chittor, Ranthambore and Siwana.
 It appears that he attacked Jalore simply because he wanted to put an end to Jalore's independent status.

 The forces sent by Alauddin against Jalore initially failed to capture the fort.
 In 1311, Alauddin dispatched a stronger army led by Malik Kamaluddin Gurg, which defeated and killed Kanhadadeva.
 Nainsi's Khyat suggests that many people believed that Kanhadadeva managed to survive and disappeared.
-His son Viramadeva is said to have died 2.5 days after the coronation.
+His son Viramadeva is said to have died 2.5 days after his coronation.